Ready to say goodbye to student loan debt for good? Learn More

 File Your Forms With the Indiana Bankruptcy Court

 Indiana’s Bankruptcy Court is divided into two districts: the Northern District and the Southern District.
 Each has its own guidelines for bankruptcy filers.
 Only attorneys can file bankruptcies electronically in the Northern District.
 But the Southern District has an Electronic Self-Representation (eSR) filing system for individuals filing without an attorney, also called pro se filers.
 Depending on which district you’re filing in, you may be able to file by mail, in person, or by drop box.
-Delivery options may change because of COVID-19, so you should check the court’s website or call the clerk to confirm delivery options.
+See more information below.

 Mail Documents to Your Trustee